Acupressure Points for Nausea – With Great Results

 Apple Cider Vinegar—To calm the stomach and prevent vomiting, mix a teaspoon of ACV with honey in a glass of water.

-Cumin Seed is a fantastic spice for curing digestive issues.
+Cumin seeds are a fantastic spice for alleviating digestive issues.
 You can roast or powder the seed and add it to hot water to drink.

-Onion Juice—One would not consider using onion, but it is filled with natural antibiotics.
-Take equal amounts of ginger and onion juice and mix it well.
+Onion Juice—One would not consider using onions, but they are filled with natural antibiotics.
+Take equal amounts of ginger and onion juice and mix them well.
 Your kid can sip on the fluid throughout the day.

 Lavender Oil – put a few drops of the oil on a napkin or the pillow for your child to inhale.